 SQL Server roles can be a single role, or they can function as a group of roles.

 A user is a role with the ability to log in (the role has the permission).
-All roles created by Cloud SQL have the permission, so Cloud SQL uses the terms "role" and "user" interchangeably.

-However, if you create a role with the client, it does not necessarily
+All roles created by Cloud SQL have the so Cloud SQL uses the terms "role" and "user" interchangeably.
+However, if you create a role with the client, it does not necessarily have the

 All SQL Server users must have a password.
 Thus, you cannot log in with a user that lacks a password.
 Cloud SQL for SQL Server is a managed service, so it restricts access to certain system stored procedures and tables that require advanced privileges.
 In Cloud SQL, you cannot create or have access to users with superuser permissions.

 Default SQL Server users